codeforamerica/ohana-api-dev-box/README.md

 * test within the virtual machine.

+This workflow is convenient because in the host computer you normally have your editor of choice fine-tuned, Git configured, and SSH keys in place.

-### Set up the project
+## Set up the project

-Just clone your ohana-api fork into the ohana-api-dev-box directory on the host computer:
+Clone your ohana-api fork into the ohana-api-dev-box directory on the host computer:

     host $ ls
     README.md   Vagrantfile puppet